Is the Essex a good piano?

 As part of the overall Steinway design, the action parts use solid maple for all moving parts.
 The keys are made of spruce and are individually balanced and weighted.
 The keybed is made of laminated maple and spruce wood, and the dampers consist of solid hardwood heads and premium wool.

-The Essex pin block is Steinway-designed, but it is in multiple layers: 19 layers, very thin, of maple, layered at 90 degree distributions.
-This concept, choosing maple, then having placement of laminations at 90 degrees is a Steinway family trait, one not exclusive to the brand but a good feature.
+The Essex pin block is Steinway-designed, but it is in multiple layers: 19 layers, very thin, of maple, layered at 90-degree distributions.
+This concept, choosing maple, then placing laminations at 90 degrees is a Steinway family trait, one not exclusive to the brand but a good feature.

 Braces are for grands.
 The Essex grand features the Steinway design of radial bracing.
 This is harder to do, but creates a much more solid foundation for the piano.
 There is no skimping here: their braces are laminated beech, unique to the Essex